MackRoe/Learn2Witch_API/docs/README.md

     }
 ]
 ```
+*(Note: Output above is an example only.
+The _id will not work to get course info)*

 ## Get a specific lesson by id

 If you find a specific lesson you'd like to view or display on your own site via this API, make note of the sequence of numbers following *_id:*.
 Use that sequence of letters and numbers to replace the part of the URL that says *ID_HERE* in order to access the referenced lesson.

-Send a GET request to URL `localhost:3000/courses/ID_HERE`
+Send a GET request to URL `localhost:4040/ID_HERE`

 Data will look like: